 \paragraph{Inference with Early Exit.} As illustrated in Figure \ref{fig:rlm_architecture} (Right), we infer an exit step from the learned exit distribution $\{p_\phi(t\mid x)\}_{t=1}^{T_{\max}}$, enabling efficient inference.
 The cumulative exit probability up to step $n$ is:

 Given a threshold $q \in [0,1]$, we terminate at the first step where the cumulative probability crosses $q$:

 The threshold $q$ controls the compute–accuracy tradeoff: smaller $q$ favors earlier exits (less compute), while larger $q$ allows deeper computation.
 In practice, $q$ may be chosen globally, calibrated per task, or scheduled with a floor/ceiling on steps.
-This deterministic, quantile-based policy avoids sampling while remaining consistent with the learned distribution.
+This deterministic, quantile-based policy follows the Q-exit criterion introduced in PALBERT~\cite{balagansky2022palbert}, selecting the first layer or recurrent step whose cumulative halting probability exceeds a threshold.
+It avoids sampling while remaining consistent with the learned distribution.

 The gating parameters $\phi$ (and thus $p_\phi$ via $\{\lambda_t\}$) are learned in two stages: \begin{itemize} \item \textbf{Stage I}: During pre-training, the gates are learned jointly with the LM by optimizing an entropy-regularized objective (\Cref{sec:entropy}). \item \textbf{Stage II}: We freeze the LM and fine-tune $\phi$ to sharpen $p_\phi$ (i.e., adjust depth allocation) without changing token-level predictions. \end{itemize}